 The vertical viewing angles are bad.
-In this case, too, blacks are the first ones to lose accuracy, almost immediately off the center axis.
-And then followed by a shift in colors and loss of brightness as the viewing angle increases.
+Blacks are the first ones to lose accuracy, almost immediately off the center axis, followed by a shift in colors and loss of brightness as the viewing angle increases.

 The out-of-the-box color accuracy of the Samsung C34F791 is good.
 The Custom picture mode gave us the best out of the box results.
 Both the white balance dE and the color dE were above our target of 3, thus some people will pick up gray and color inaccuracies.
 Color temperature was slightly warm giving the picture a very slight red-yellowish tone.
 Gamma was slightly above our 2.2 target and shades look slightly brighter.

-The color accuracy after post calibration is excellent.
-White balance dE and Color dE are well below the threshold of 3, and it is highly unlikely that you will notice any inaccuracies.
+The color accuracy after post-calibration is excellent.
+White balance dE and Color dE are well below the threshold of 3, and it's highly unlikely that you will notice any inaccuracies.
 At the same time, Gamma was measured almost on the target of 2.2 and color temperature remained just slightly warmer than our target, but this is not noticeable.